-Harris Institute is an internationally recognized leader in music industry education.
-The college is the only school outside the US in Billboard Magazine’s ‘Top 11 Schools’.
-It was featured in both Mix Magazine’s ‘Audio Education’s Finest’ and Billboard’s ‘Schools That Rock’.
+The college ranked “best school of its kind” for a 7th year in the 2019 ‘Media Arts Education Report’ and is the only school outside the US in Billboard‘s ‘Top 11 Schools’.
+It was featured in Mix Magazine’s ‘Audio Education’s Finest’ and Billboard’s ‘Schools That Rock’.

 Bob Roper, Chair, Arts Management Program, has been A&R Manager at Warner/ Electra/Asylum Records, Tour Manager for Supertramp, Executive Producer of the Juno Awards, National Promotion Director at Capitol/EMI Records and manager of Gowan.
 He recently worked on shows by Van Morrison, Diana Krall & Bonnie Raitt.

 Alumni Ann-Marie Smith oversees Confidential Records, the independent music company operated by students in the Arts Management Program.
 Smith teachers ‘Contracts & Negotiations’, ‘Business Management’ and ‘Leader Lab’ at Harris Institute.
 She was previously Creative Director at Warner/Chappell Music Publishing Canada.

 Alumni Jamie Porter manages Stephan Moccio who co-wrote the Oscar nominated ‘Earned It’ with The Weeknd, the #1 hits ‘Wrecking Ball’ by Miley Cyrus, Grammy winning ‘Beauty Behind The Madness’, Vancouver Olympic theme song ‘I Believe’ and Celine Dion’s ‘A New Day’, that was #1 in 17 countries and won ASCAP /BMI /SOCAN Awards.